- What is a cleft palate?

 Are special steps needed to feed my child?

 There are several special types of bottles, known as ‘cleft feeders,’ for infants with a cleft lip or palate.
-A nurse can help you choose the kind that works best for you and your child.
-The nurse can also teach you how to use the cleft feeder and demonstrate the proper feeding technique.
+A nurse will help you choose the kind that works best for you and your child.
+The nurse you also teach you how to use the cleft feeder and demonstrate the proper feeding technique.
 You can give your baby the same type of formula as a child without a cleft would receive.

-Can I breastfeed my child?
+Can I breast-feed my child?

 Is my child likely to develop hearing problems?